 Student Fee Information

-Tuition and fee information is available myriad places on line; this page attempts to categorize “required” fees by Washington State statutory reference, explain briefly the process by which fees are set, and indicate how fee revenue is spent.
+Tuition and fee information is available myriad places online; this section attempts to categorize “required” fees by Washington State statutory reference, explain briefly the process by which fees are set, and indicate how fee revenue is spent.
 Required fees are those paid by every student who remits payment of tuition at the University.

-A twenty-year history of tuition and required fees by student category is available.
-However, Services and Activities Fees, Technology Fees, and other debt-service related fees vary by campus.
-When reviewing these fee amounts, please see the annualized tuition and fee information sheets by campus.
+At our Tuition History webpage, a twenty-year history of tuition and required fees is available by student category.
+However, as Services & Activities Fees, Technology Fees, and other debt-service related fees vary by campus, it is important to also view campus-level detail (available at the same webpage).

 More information about these fees, fee setting authority, and other fees (e.g. course fees, compulsory fines, etc.) is available online in a policy brief.
 Additionally, each campus maintains its own Services & Activities Fee (SAF) and Technology Fee committee and web page.
 Student Fiscal Services also maintains a page dedicated to student fees (both required and not).